 docker run -it --volume=$(PWD):/go/src/project_folder --name=my_project_name --network=my_app image_name

-Note, we need to create a volume from our working directory to the folder within our containers folder, this will allow our watcher running inside the container to pick up changes in our local filesystem.
+Note: we mount a volume from our working directory to a folder within our containers $GOPATH, this will allow our watcher running inside the container to pick up changes in our local filesystem.

-This should be everything you need to get started writing awesome hot-reloaded Go programs with managed dependencies running on a Docker container. *High Five*
+This should be everything you need to get started writing awesome auto rebuilt Go programs with managed dependencies running on a Docker container. *High Five*

-Note: I do not recommend you use this setup for production applications, this is merely a neat way to remove the time required to re-build your code when you’re developing.
+Note: I do not recommend you use this setup for production applications!

 Good luck, have fun!